Mintbase/Grants-Program/docs/T&Cs.md

 -   By using the Polkadot network You covenant, represent, and warrant that Your use of the  network complies with Your jurisdiction of residence and You are fully able and legally competent to use the Polkadot network.
 -   In the event Your use of the Polkadot network does not comply with the applicable law of Your jurisdiction of residence, You shall be fully liable for any consequences incurred thereof and fully acknowledge and agree that ​We ​shall not be held liable for Your use of the Polkadot network
 -   There is a risk that advances in cryptography or technical advances (such as the development of quantum computers) could present risks to blockchain-based applications and cryptocurrencies, Ethereum or tokens which could result in the theft or loss of such elements.
 -   The  network (as well as any network You build based upon it) is susceptible to mining attacks (including but not limited to double-spend attacks, majority mining power attacks, "selfish-mining" attacks and race condition attacks.
-Despite the efforts of Web 3.0, the risk of known or novel mining attacks exists.
+Despite the efforts of Mintbase, the risk of known or novel mining attacks exists.
 -   There are risks associated with using the  network, such as e.g. failure of hardware, software and Internet connections.
-You acknowledge that Web 3.0 shall not be responsible for any communication failures, disruptions, errors, distortions or delays You may experience when using the  network.
+You acknowledge that Mintbase shall not be responsible for any communication failures, disruptions, errors, distortions or delays You may experience when using the  network.
 -   network source code is provided on an "AS IS" basis, without warranties and conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, merchantability, fitness for a particular purpose, and non-infringement, unless otherwise required by mandatory applicable law.
 -   The entire risk as to the quality and performance of using the  network is borne by You.
 -   You are solely responsible for determining the appropriateness of using or redistributing the  network source code and/or any Derivative Work and assume any risks associated with Your exercise of permission granted under this License.